emmedibi/ReadingDataAnalysis/README.md

 As you can see, in 2022 (on going) I read more than I did in 2021.

-I found out that the author whose books I read the most are comics artist.
-The publisher I read the most is Longanesi (italian publisher).
+I found out that the authors whose books I have read the most are comics artist.
+The publisher I have read the most is Longanesi (italian publisher).

-I analyze the relationship (correlation) between my ratings and the average of ratings on goodreads.
+I analyzed the relationship (correlation) between my ratings and the average of ratings on Goodreads for the same books.
 As you can see from the graphic, the correlation is just above the zero (0,33) To have the right measure of the correlation, I detected possibile outliers and I dropped them from the datasets.
 At the end, the correlation without outliers is closer to zero than the previous one (0,3).